10 Tips to Help You Find the Best Life Insurance Plan for Yourself

-- Terminal illness rider can give you access to funds for dealing with terminal ailments like cancer by providing full payout before death
+- Terminal Illness rider gives you access to funds for dealing with terminal ailments like cancer by providing full payout before death

-You should always look for an insurance provider that offers such benefits without charging you any hidden fees.
+It would help if you always looked for an insurance provider that offers such benefits without charging you any hidden fees.